DevExpress-Examples/obsolete-winforms-dashboard-recalculate-totals/readme.md

 # Dashboard for WinForms - How to Recalculate Totals when You Filter a Grid

 The Dashboard does not fully support Grid column filters out of the box.
-These filters can only be used to select which data to show in the Grid item and they do not affect Total values calculated by the dashboard data engine.
-As a result, the Grid item shows filtered data when you apply grid column filters, but Totals are unchanged.
+These filters is used to select the data displayed in the Grid item.
+However, column filters do not affect total values calculated by the dashboard data engine.
+As a result, the Grid item shows filtered data when you apply grid column filters, but does not recalculate totals.

-The example shows how to recalculate totals when when you apply column filters to the Grid dashboard item.
+The example shows how to recalculate totals when you apply column filters to the Grid dashboard item.

 > The example supports all the dashboard's [Total types](https://docs.devexpress.com/Dashboard/114794/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/dashboard-item-settings/grid/totals#totals-overview) except for "Auto".
 If you apply the "Auto" total type in the dashboard, "Not Supported" is shown instead of the total value.